kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 {% endprism %}
 Take note that that the page has two distinct sections: a list of footie teams at the top (except for the last one) and the list of footie players directly below that.
 Except for the last one, every item in the top list is a link with a class name of `btn-player` and a data attribute called `data-team`.

-The `btn-player` class name is important and will be discussed but for now, notice that the values of the `data-team` attribute differ across the links that have it.
+The `btn-player` class name is important and will be discussed but for now, notice that the values of the `data-team` attribute differs across the links that have it.
 There are four different values across these links: 1) `chelsea`, 2) `psg`, 3) `real-madrid` and 4) `barcelona`.

 At the bottom of this list is a link with an ID of `#btn-show-all`.
 If any content has been removed, clicking on this link will add all of it back to the page.

 Every item in the bottom list is a `<div>` with a class name of `player` and a data attribute called `data-players-team`.
-The `player` class name is important and will be discussed but for now, notice that the values of the `data-players-team` attribute are shared across some of the `<div>` tags.
+The `player` class name is important and will be discussed but for now, notice that the values of the `data-players-team` attribute is shared across some of the `<div>` tags.

 For example: four tags have their `data-players-team` value set to `chelsea`, two of them have their attribute set `psg`.
 And so on and so on.